Why can’t I connect to my Facebook page?

 Facebook connectivity is the same as our Wall Tool.
 So, if you’ve already connected the Wall Tool in the Dealer Panel, then you won’t need to do anything else to connect your Facebook page to the Reviews page.
 Because of this, if you disconnect one (either the Wall Tool or the Reviews page), it will disconnect both.

 Why aren’t I able to respond to some reviews?

 Google and Cars.com only allow a dealership to respond to a review once.
-If you see a grayed out “Respond” button, it’s because an administrator at your dealership has already responded to that review.
+If you see a grayed-out “Respond” button, it’s because an administrator at your dealership has already replied to that review.

 What’s the difference between a public and private response?

 If you respond to a DealerRater review publicly, anyone viewing that review on your public-facing profile will be able to see your response.
 Public responses are always encouraged because it’s important to show other potential customers how you respond and interact with your customers.
 A private response is necessary when you want to send information to a customer that you wouldn’t want the rest of the world to see, such as an email address or direct phone number.

 Google, Facebook, and Cars.com do not allow private responses, which is why you only see that as an option for a DealerRater review.

 To find a specific review or narrow down your list of reviews, you can use the filters provided on this page.
 The data filters will allow you to view only those reviews within the data parameters that you select.
 Still, you can also filter by the website source, positive or negative reviews, or by reviews that have never been responded to.